belle2/basf2/online_book/welcome/collaborative_tools.rst

 This helps everyone find relevant good information.

 .. figure:: collaborative_tools/close_and_upvote.png
-   :width: 15em
+   :width: 150px
    :align: center
+   :alt: Click on the circle to choose an answer.

-   Click on the circle to choose an answer.
+   Click on the circle with a check-mark to choose an answer.
    Click on the arrow to up-vote.

 Don't forget to answer!